 Garnett said marijuana paraphernalia charges also will be dropped in cases where it is clear the items were intended solely for marijuana use.

 "It was an ethical decision," Garnett said.
 "The standard for beginning or continuing criminal prosecution is whether a prosecutor has reasonable belief they can get a unanimous conviction by a jury.
-Given Amendment 64 passed by a more than 2-to-1 margin (in Boulder County), we concluded that it would be inappropriate for us to continue to prosecute simple possession of marijuana less than an ounce and paraphernalia for those over 21."

 While Amendment 64 will not go into effect until 30 days after the vote is approved -- most likely some time in January -- Garnett said the voting numbers for Boulder County convinced him to drop the cases now.